Smart-Adaptive-Intelligent-Systems-Lab/mobility/README.md

 In the file "./MovementALL_LSTM.ipynb" and "./MovementALL_LSTM.ipynb" you can found all the treatment We did on those data.
 The first file contains the data analyse and cleaning with the training of a single model.
 This model accuracy goes up to 99% with the right settings and 200 epochs.
 On the second file you can find the same analysis and cleaning but with a training using K-fold Cross Validation to make sure there is no overfitting on the data.

-# Second Dataset - Nursing Data.
-This part cannot be taken into account !

-This Dataset and experience were made by the Nursing college of UNLV.
-It's purpose is to be able to detect an mTBI on a patient by using a smartwatch wore with a belt around the waist.
-This experience was made on 56 person, 19 of them with a diagnosed mTBI, and the others without.

-## Data Structure

-This project contains 56 csv files with the values of all the sensors inside the smartwatch.
-In those sensors you find the X,Y and Z values of the gyroscope acccelerometer and rotation sensor.
-The time difference between each row is between 3 milisecond and 20 milisecond.
-Each file has between 3 and 9 minutes of measurment.

-## Treatment

-The amount of data collected by the Nursing college is sufficent to perform the training of an LSTM algorithm.
-We used the same algorithm and data treatment on this dataset.
-On the file "./Nursing_data_LSTM.ipynb" you can find all the treamtent done, with this treament the accuracy of the model goes to 98% with the right settings and 200 epochs.